muitocomplicado/pr-build/README.md

 	Other options:

-		-k --skip         skip to the last patch (must have all other builds ready) -p --paused       pauses after each major subversion command
+		-k --skip         skip to the last patch (must have all other builds ready) -w --wait         pauses after each major subversion command

+		-y --python       do not compile python
+		-i --installer    do not create installers
 		-u --update       do not update the repo
 		-e --export       do not export the repo
 		-a --archive      do not compile archives

-		-y --python       do not compile python
-		-i --installer    do not create installers
+		-p --paths        core and levels repo subpaths additions to defaults (comma separated)
+		                  defaults: trunk, levels

 		-v --verbose      run it verbosely
 		-q --quiet        run it quietly